zenenwjaimes/mc-vanillaish-tweaks/README.md

 4. On the release of the Trident w/ Loyalty, the mod saves the slot spot and tries to reuse the same spot when it returns to your player.

 I am very new to Fabric and Mixins so I may be doing a lot of things wrong, this is more of a mod for personal use (in MC and in learning modding).

+My main goal is to not break the vanilla experience or make something overpowered.